jkrems/singleton-issue/README.md

 ## In the real world

 This came up with the `graphql` package under the Node.js 7-11 `--experimental-modules` implementation.
-You can see discussion of it [here](https://github.com/graphql/graphql-js/issues/1479#issuecomment-416718578).
+You can see discussion of it [here](https://github.com/graphql/graphql-js/issues/1479#issuecomment-416718578) and a minimal reproduction [here](https://github.com/Pokute/graphql-esm-bug).